 Now I spend my time teaching students and coaching young teachers, as they begin the journey into teaching.
-My roles include some pastoring and some community leadership, however these are based around the concept of mentoring and helping people develop their potential.
+My roles include some pastoring and some community leadership, however, these are based on the concept of mentoring and helping people develop their potential.

 As I mentor young men, I talk with them about their passions and interests.
 About the jobs, they want to do, not the ones society or family has picked out for them.
 I encourage them to take a risk and try something, especially when you are young.

 We discuss the sacrifices that needed to be made.
 It meant that my wife had to go back to work sooner than desired after we had children.

 I had to ensure that I was comfortable with my wife earning more than me.
 There have been many questions about finances, overcoming the perceptive in society that the husband has to earn more.
 These viewpoints are slowly changing in society, as men speak out.

 Most importantly for young men, is for them to find something that they are happy doing, and working towards that.
 For me, I am happy with where I am at the moment, but still have dreams and things I want to do.
 I see it as a journey that I take to fulfill my purpose and happiness regardless of what society says I can or should do.

 What’s your take on what you just read?
 Comment below or write a response and submit to us your own point of view or reaction here at the red box, below, which links to our submissions portal.

 If you believe in the work we are doing here at The Good Men Project, please join us as a Premium Member, today.

 All Premium Members get to view The Good Men Project with NO ADS.